gnelabs/DynamoDBStandalone/README.md

 But what if you want to perform integration testing across microservices?
 What if there is no local development machine?
 I built this package to include a deployable docker container that puts a Nginx reverse proxy in front of the Jetty webserver provided by Dynamodb-local.
 This way, security can be configured and you're not running a wide open API endpoint over the internet.
-You get a Dynamodb endpoint complete outside of the AWS cloud.
+You get a Dynamodb endpoint completely outside of the AWS cloud.

+This package should be used for testing purposes only, do not use in production applications.

 ## What's Included